-Too make a long story short and after years of travel in India, I am fascinated by tea, thereby diversifying my caffeine addiction and creating a true object of my desire.
+To make a long story of years of travel in India short, I am now fascinated by tea, thereby diversifying my caffeine addiction and creating a true object of my desire.

 But my taste in tea is also divergent.
 Despite always taking home some of the renown teas of Darjeeling, I have found leaves of South India’s Nilgiri region more unique, varied in both green and black.
 I recently held a tasting here in Brazil where guests remained divided among tastes from the various traditional regions of India, which brings us to our most important reminder: “De gustibus non est disputandum,” I shouted the Latin predecessor of the popular Brazilian saying ‘gosto não se discute’, meaning ‘one does not argue over taste’, more often translated as ‘there is no accounting for taste’.

 Something to be remembered, especially when maturing enough not to be embarrassed about one’s own taste.